 Saturday I spent six hours straight taping and mudding half of the main floor and the rest of the second floor.
 I’m tired of eating mud dust.
 However, all of the tape lines that exist are now DONE.
 Wow!
 Too bad that’s only about half the house but I’ll take any victory that comes my way.
 I woke up the next morning with my fingers slack and tingling and numb up to my elbows.
 Doing this same work six years ago I tore the contractor muscles in my fore arms/elbows and they never have been the same since.
 So, as you might expect, I am really looking forward to get the taping and mudding done.

 Joe got all excited and motivated to start putting rock over the nasty old stucco on the house.
 Admittedly it is times like these when I wish he wouldn’t start another project until we get something else done… say, maybe the sheet rocking?
 Because right now we don’t NEED the stucco covered on the outside of the house!!!!
 But I’m reminded of my tips when it comes to renovating.
-He is so burned out when it comes to hanging drywall and bead board over a couple of weekends so who can blame him for wanting to do something else for awhile?
+He is burned out when it comes to hanging drywall and bead board over a couple of weekends so who can blame him for wanting to do something else for awhile?
 Besides, one of my major tips for a renovation is to work on what you are motivated to work on.
 It all needs to be done at some point, do what you want to be doing and it will feel a lot less like work and you’ll get it done faster when you’re doing something you want to be doing.

 Until now I don’t believe I knew the true meaning of “home” but with each completed project this place is transforming into something that is incredible.
 This will be the place that will always come to mind whenever I think of home.